The Expressive-style person.

 Energetic, resourceful, creative

-The Expressive leadership style is characterized as energetic, resourceful and creative.
-Expressive-style people are highly engaging in rallying colleagues to support a task.
-They are supportive and collaborative, particularly when their goal is at stake.
+Expressive leadership style is characterized as energetic, resourceful and creative.
+Expressive-style people are highly engaging in rallying colleagues to support an idea or task.
+They are supportive and collaborative, particularly when goals match their vision.
 Masterful at making connections between events, people, and situations, they communicate insights quickly and passionately.
-Expressive-style people can however easily lose interest in a project if it no longer appeals to them.
+Expressive-style people can however easily lose interest in a project if it no longer appeals to them or when it no longer puts them in the limelight.

 High visibility, no routine

-Leadership is premised on influence and persuasion rather than on position, power or tight controls.
-The value placed on motivation and persuasion, constitute an important aspect of the Expressive style.
-However, quite frequently, he or she will focus on highly visible tasks to the exclusion of the day-to-day routine work in order to gain recognition and advancement.
+Expressive leadership is premised on vision and persuasion rather than on position, power, or tight controls.
+Optimism, visibility, and approachability are important aspects of the Expressive leadership style, which can make them highly effective leaders.
+However, quite frequently, in order to gain recognition and advancement, Expressive people primarily focus on highly visible tasks to the detriment of important day-to-day routine work .

 Impatient

-Expressive-style people prefer to be a team leader whenever possible.
-Expressive people may however be perceived as impatient and unreasonable when under pressure, especially when other do not follow or have objections against their ideas and pace.
+The energy, optimism, visibility and creativity of Expressive people are certainly to be considered as positive behavior traits.
+Expressive people may however be perceived as impatient, aggressive, and unreasonable when under pressure, especially when others do not follow them, or go against their vision and ideas.